pjakobsen/tennis-docs/sandbox/flow.md

 Focus is on torquing action at impact.  the focus is in the flipping action and the turn of the ball Come at the ball from the side and turn it

-To get this feel of turning and pushing, choke up on racquet, push ball into the net tape, then rool the ball over the net tape.
+To get this feel of turning and pushing, choke up on racquet, push ball into the net tape, then roll the ball over the net tape.
 Feel the handle pushing forward while the tip is held back, then roll.
 What will happen is the handle will actually come back tip shoots forward.
 A quick reversal of positions.
 The shoulder and elbow turn up during this move.